ChenMalobani/TorchRayLib/README.md

 **TorchRayLib++** is a CMake based **integration** of the well-known **_raylib GUI_** library with my favourite Deep Learning Library Libtorch: the **_PyTorch_** C++ frontend, mainly for working on the **_GPU_** but also works on the CPU.
+It is mainly targeted at generative art models with a premise that new models acn bea easily integrated.

-**No OpenCV dependencies for reading and writing images!**.
-Everything is self-contained.
+**There are no OpenCV dependencies for reading and writing images!**.
+Everything is self-contained using stb_image (part of raylib).

 <h1 align="left">
   <img src="https://github.com/QuantScientist/PngTorch/blob/master/asstes/logo.png?raw=true?raw=true" width="25%"></a>
 </h1>

-**Why??++** Because its fun, for gaming, for deep learning researchers, for AI, for reinforcement learning, because the PyTorch community does not have a dedicated UI.
+**Why??++** Because its fun, for gaming, for deep learning researchers, for generating art, for AI, for reinforcement learning, because the PyTorch community does not have a dedicated UI that allows the easy execution of CNN models.

 # Deep Learning Models (Libtorch C++)